 Dryer Repairs Simplified

-The fact that gas and electrical dryers have the same design and parts means that if you can handle your own repairs on one type of dryer, you’ll be able to do the same with the other style of dryer.
+The fact that gas and electric dryers have the same design and parts means that if you can handle your own repairs on one type of dryer, you’ll be able to do the same with the other style of a dryer.
 The trick will be knowing what dryer repair projects you can handle on your own, and when you’re in over your head and need professional assistance.
+Read our blog here…

 Dryer Won’t Turn On